funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 With multiprocessing few things needs to be taken care of.<br/><br/>
 1. You cannot pass a generator to a CPU worker process as it will complain about `Pickling` issue.
 The generator needs to be initialized within the process itself.
 2. Same for CUDA streams.
 You need to initialize `Streams` within the process itself.
 3. With multiprocessing, the CUDA context should not be recreated again in each process.
-To prevent that instead of using "fork" as context for multiprocessing, use "spawn".
+To prevent that, instead of using "fork" as a context for multiprocessing, use "spawn".
 With spawn context, read only objects are not duplicated or copied in memory.
 Use `mp.set_start_method('spawn', force=True)`
 4. Any additional CUDA stream needs to be synchronized with the main stream.
 5. Make sure to either join() or terminate() the producer processes once generator is exhausted.
 <br/><br/>

 ```python
 def fill_prefetch_queue(queue:Queue, batch_iter, stream, device, worker_id):
     """